PerCoR: Evaluating Commonsense Reasoning in Persian via Multiple-Choice Sentence Completion: Experiments

+Prior work such as \textsc{Social IQA} \citep{sap-etal-2019-social} and \textsc{WinoGrande} \citep{SakaguchiWinnogrande} has demonstrated transferability by fine-tuning models on a commonsense benchmark and evaluating on other reasoning tasks (e.g., \textsc{COPA} \citep{Gordon2011ChoiceOP} and \textsc{KnowRef} \citep{emami-etal-2019-knowref}).
+Such evaluation is not currently feasible in Persian, as \textsc{PerCoR} is the first structured commonsense reasoning benchmark in the language.
+We hope \textsc{PerCoR} will serve as a foundation that enables similar cross-task studies in the future.
+To provide an initial signal of transferability under current resource constraints, we evaluate on \textsc{PQUAD}~\citep{Darvishi_2023}, a Persian extractive QA benchmark in which many queries require implicit inference and bridging context.
+We fine-tune \texttt{Qwen3-32B} using LoRA with a causal language modelling objective on \textsc{PerCoR}, then zero-shot evaluate both the base and fine-tuned models on the \textsc{PQUAD} test set (964 examples) using Exact Match (EM), ROUGE-L \citep{lin-2004-rouge}, and BLEU \citep{papineni-etal-2002-bleu}.

+Fine-tuning on \textsc{PerCoR} yields a small improvement in EM (25.21→26.56), but substantially increases ROUGE-L (19.27→29.69, +10.4) and BLEU (16.00→23.98, +7.9).
+These gains suggest that the discourse-level coherence learned from \textsc{PerCoR} transfers to extractive QA settings where models must integrate contextual cues with implicit knowledge.
+We view this as an encouraging early signal of transferability and include it to underscore \textsc{PerCoR}’s utility beyond its primary role as an evaluation benchmark.

-In summary: \textbf{(i)} \textsc{PerCoR} is a challenging benchmark—only two proprietary models exceed 90\,\% accuracy, while the best open-source model, \texttt{DeepSeek-R1}, still lags by $\sim$10\,\%; \textbf{(ii)} post-processing plays a crucial role in revealing latent reasoning capabilities, especially for models that embed correct answers in natural language rather than the required format; \textbf{(iii)} reasoning-oriented fine-tuning and alignment are key—\texttt{OpenAI-o3} leads all models, and \texttt{DeepSeek-R1} outperforms \texttt{DeepSeek-V3} in strict accuracy, highlighting its superior adherence to the expected output format; and \textbf{(iv)} there remains ample headroom for open-source models to close the gap—not only through better prompt-following and format alignment, but also via lightweight, resource-efficient fine-tuning; our adaptation of these models with limited data surpassed the strongest open-source zero-shot baselines, highlighting the impact of minimal task-specific supervision.
+In summary: \textbf{(i)} while \textsc{PerCoR} is approachable for top proprietary systems, it remains challenging for open-source models—only two models exceed 90\,\% accuracy, whereas the strongest open-source model still trails by approximately ten points; \textbf{(ii)} post-processing is often essential for revealing latent reasoning ability in models that express answers in free-form text rather than the required label format; \textbf{(iii)} reasoning-oriented alignment matters—\texttt{OpenAI-o3} leads all systems, and \texttt{DeepSeek-R1} surpasses \texttt{DeepSeek-V3} in strict accuracy due to stronger format adherence; \textbf{(iv)} lightweight task-specific fine-tuning remains highly effective, with small adaptations outperforming the strongest open-source zero-shot baselines; \textbf{(v)} even top-performing models exhibit systematic mistakes on examples requiring subtle syntactic, temporal, or discourse-level reasoning, underscoring \textsc{PerCoR}'s diagnostic value; and \textbf{(vi)} the discourse-level coherence captured by \textsc{PerCoR} shows early signs of transferability to other Persian tasks, as reflected in improvements on \textsc{PQUAD}.